 With respect to soil unit weight of the glaciolacustrine deposits, ITSL used 17 kN / m3, which appears to be reasonable in our opinion for preliminary purposes.
-For sections A-A, and B-B, ITSL modeled a thin, surface layer of topsoil-like materials, with a unit weight of 16 kN / m3 and 5 kPa of cohesion.
+For all three sections, ITSL modeled a thin, surface layer of topsoil-like materials, with a unit weight of 16 kN / m3 and 5 kPa of cohesion.
+In Section A-A, a loading condition of 10 kN/m2 was also applied where an existing structure is located north of the slope.